Brabham BT21C car-by-car histories

 In addition to the above, unknown Brabham BT21Cs were driven by Dale Lang, Lee Mueller, Bob Saunders and Olly Ross.

 As it is difficult to separate Brabham BT21Cs from Brabham BT21As, I hope some degree of repetition is excusable here.
-My thanks to Ted Walker of the Brabham Register, the late David McKinney, Chris Townsend, Bryan Miller, and Denis Lupton for the original work on this subject which started back in 2002, and for the valuable contributions of Steve Wilkinson, Michael Oliver, Alan Brown, Simon Hadfield, Andrew Fellowes, Ian Hebblethwaite and Philippe Demeyer.
+My thanks to Ted Walker of the Brabham Register, the late David McKinney, Chris Townsend, Bryan Miller, and Denis Lupton for the original work on this subject which started back in 2002, and for the valuable contributions of Steve Wilkinson, Michael Oliver, Alan Brown, Simon Hadfield, Andrew Fellowes, Ian Hebblethwaite, Philippe Demeyer and John Lo Bosco.

 My thanks to the many other people who have helped with this research over the years.
 Unfortunately, my carefully maintained list was accidentally overwritten, so while I reconstruct it, please be assured I am grateful to each and every one of you.
 I have over 350 emails in my inbox relating to these cars, so this may take some time!